Want to feed your skin the really good stuff?

 Because there are many types of radicals in the inflammation cascade, more then one antioxidant is required in a treatment to prevent these reactions.
 This is why a blend is better to treat the skin – our formulas that include Glo antioxidant complex and bio lipid complex help stop damaging free radicals in their track and restore the skin back to a youthful vibrant glow.

 - Vitamin E is the most abundant fat-soluble vitamin in the body and defends against oxidation and lipid peroxidation.

-- Vitamin C is a water-soluble antioxidant which acts primarily in cellular fluid.
+- Vitamin C is a water-soluble antioxidant that acts primarily in cellular fluid.
 It also helps to return vitamin E to its natural form.
 C+ complex is rich in ethyl ascorbic acid, helping to reverse much of the damage done by free radicals.

 Each antioxidant has a different role to play when it comes to fusing free radicals, which is why we include a mix of antioxidants in our formulae.

-They work by neutralising free radicals; interrupting the the inflammation cascade by binding electrons to the free radical, which prevents damage to the cells.
+Antioxidants work by neutralising free radicals; interrupting the inflammation cascade by binding electrons to the free radicals, which prevents damage to the cells.